test-kitchen/kitchen-openstack/README.md

 ### floating\_ip\_pool

-A `floating_ip_pool` can be provided to acquire the first free floating ip from the pool to attach to the instance.
+A `floating_ip_pool` can be provided to allocate new floating IP from the pool to attach to the instance.
 It will be the IP used for Test Kitchen's Remote calls to the node.
+Floating IP will be released once the instance is destroyed.

 ### \[public\|private\]\_ip\_order